zhardie/quakejs/cctools/README.md

 ## Preparing your server

-In order for your server to accept the changes pak0.pk3 you need to make some changes in some text files and copy yor pak in the right places.
+In order for your server to accept the changes in pak0.pk3 you need to make some changes in some text files and copy your pak to the right places.

 ### .js-files